vipulnaik/diet-exercise-health/events/2025/2025-07-22-right-index-finger-cut-after-repeated-tweezers-use.md

 ## Best practices going forward

-### Precautions at each tweezer use
+### Precautions at each tweezers use

 I don't expect to need to use these tweezers often.
 Some of the alternatives I might try in the future are:

-* I can wear a glove on the hand using the tweezer.
-I don't know how well the glove shields from the sharpness of the tweezer.
+* I can wear a glove on the hand using the tweezers.
+I don't know how well the glove shields from the sharpness of the tweezers.

 * I can use a paper towel for intermediation, reducing the sharp pressure in a specific area.